hopdrive/hasura-event-detector/README.md

 };
 ```

-### 7. Pre-load Event Modules (Advanced)
+### 7. Pre-load Event Modules (Advanced - Optional)

-For better performance and control, you can pre-load event modules from an index file instead of dynamically scanning the filesystem:
+For better performance and control in production, you can pre-load event modules from an index file instead of dynamically scanning the filesystem. **This is completely optional** - the default filesystem scanning works great for most use cases.

 **Create an index file:**
 ```typescript